manshahH/LabMode---Sandbox-Powered-By-Git/README.md

 ## 🤝 Contributing

 Found a bug or have a feature request?
-Please open an issue on our [GitHub repository](https://github.com/manshahH/LabMode---Sandbox-Powered-By-Git).
+Please open an issue on our [GitHub repository](https://github.com/manshahH/LabMode---Sandbox-Powered-By-Git/issues).

 ## 📄 License

-This extension is licensed under the [MIT License](LICENSE).
+This extension is licensed under the [MIT License](https://github.com/manshahH/LabMode---Sandbox-Powered-By-Git/blob/main/LICENSE).

 ---

-**Enjoy safe experimentation with GitBox!** 🎉
+**Enjoy safe experimentation with LabMode!** 🧪

 If you find this extension helpful, please consider giving it a ⭐ rating!